10 Common New York Tourist Mistakes

 Don’t pay extra to take a cab or Uber when you could take public transit instead!

 The easiest and quickest way to get around is by taking the subway.
 New York has the most subway stations of any public transit system in the world, meaning that the entire city is very well-connected.
-The subway is safe, pretty clean, and usually runs on time.
+New York subway is safe, pretty clean, and usually runs on time.

-Single ride tickets cost $2.75, but you can get an unlimited 7-day pass for $33.
-This pays for itself after 12 rides and is almost always worth it if you’ll be in New York for longer than 3-4 days.
+Single-ride tickets cost $2.75, but you can get an unlimited 7-day MetroCard pass for $33, which pays for itself after 12 rides.
+If you’re going to be in New York for longer than 3-4 days, it’s worth it.

 4. Blocking the sidewalk